 Your surgeon will look at the results to see if you've regained muscle strength and your ACL has fully healed.
 He or she will also look at the stability of your knee, and maybe imaging scans.

-If your doctor does not clear you to return to play, he or she may recommend the physical therapist work on specific areas to strengthen the leg or to continue practicing agility drills.
+If your doctor doesn't clear you to return to play, he or she may ask you to:

 After an ACL injury, it’s crucial to focus on:

-Our ACL sports medicine experts use science-based return-to-play criteria to help provide personalized, sport-specific training so athletes can safely return to sport.
+Our Sports Medicine ACL Program experts use science-based return-to-play criteria.
+This lets us provide personalized, sport-specific training so athletes can safely return to sport.

-When your surgeon clears you to return to play, you must gradually return to full and normal practice.
-This phase of recovery helps to improve overall confidence in your knee and your ability to play sports.
+When your surgeon clears you to return to play, you must ease into full and normal practice.
+This helps improve overall trust in your knee and your ability to play sports.

 Studies show that within one year of ACL reconstruction surgery:

-When cleared to return to play, your doctor may recommend wearing a brace while participating in high-risk activities.
-The brace can help protect the injured leg from contact while also restoring confidence when returning to the playing field.
+When cleared to return to play, your doctor may suggest wearing a brace while taking part in high-risk activities.
+The brace can help protect the injured leg from contact and boost confidence when getting back to the playing field.